Yogurts are often thought of as healthy foods, but some types may be sabotaging your health goals and gut.

 Illustration by The Epoch Times, Shutterstock

 Having one specific strain or more than one strain is not necessarily better as it depends on the particular health benefit you want.
 Lactobacilli can enhance immunity and provide anti-inflammatory actions.
-Bifidobacteria are important producers of short-chain fatty acids—a major source of energy for (epithelial) gut lining cells which improves the gut barrier.
+Bifidobacteria are important producers of short-chain fatty acids—a major source of energy for (epithelial) gut lining cells that improve the gut barrier.

 The good bacteria in yogurt must be alive and at levels high enough to provide a potential health benefit.
 Yogurt labels have a “live active cultures” seal, meaning they contain at least 100 million cultures per gram at the time of manufacturing.
 Food products do not state the quantity of bacteria like probiotic supplements do.
 A healthy yogurt will contain statements similar to the label on the right pictured below.